-4.1 The residents have the responsibility for clearing their own driveways and private sidewalks, clearing areas for trash cans, clearing areas around mailboxes and/or newspaper delivery tubes, and clearing around fire hydrants adjacent to their property.
-In the case of clearing, the City will consider clearing around fire hydrants for residents not physically able to do so.
+4.1 The residents have the responsibility for clearing their own driveways and private sidewalks, clearing areas for trash cans, clearing areas around mailboxes and/or newspaper delivery tubes, and clearing around fire hydrants adjacent to their

 These areas should be cleared without depositing any snow onto the streets.
 Plowing, blowing or shoveling snow back onto the street or sidewalk can create a hazardous condition for other users and is illegal.
 Minnesota Statue 169.42, prohibits depositing, placing or dumping upon any street or highway or upon any public or privately owned land adjacent thereto without the owner's consent any snow or ice, etc. There must also be no large piles, which obstruct vision of driveways or walks.
 Should the City need to clear away tall piles of snow for safe sight distance at driveways or walks, the resident responsible may be billed at overtime rates for this work.